nashville-software-school/server-side-dotnet-curriculum/book-5-mvc/chapters/AddingAndUpdatingData.md

 }
 ```

-Now create the view by right clicking the method name and selecting Add View.
-Keep the name of the template "Delete", choose "Delete" from the template dropdown, and set the model to Owner.
+Make sure the the model for the view is set to Owner.

 Instead of having the text say "Are you sure you want to delete this?", change it to include the name of the owner.